 With your Schengen Visa, you can also visit Albania, Antigua and Barbuda, Belarus, Bosnia and Herzegovina, Bulgaria, Columbia, Croatia, Cyprus, Georgia, Gibraltar, Kosovo, Macedonia, Montenegro, Romania, Sao Tome and Principe, Serbia, Taiwan, and Turkey.
-Please do note that this is subject to these countries’ immigration laws, click here for more details.

 8) What is Red Ribbon Authentication?

 This is the authentication of documents made by the Department of Foreign Affairs.
 These gives your documents validity and an operative effect after it has undergone an agreed-upon authentication procedure.
 It attests to the genuineness of the signature appearing on the document for the purpose of identifying and giving credence to the official acts of the notary public or certifying officer on it for use, if and when required, as instrument of evidence in foreign countries.

 9) Where can I get the Red Ribbon Authentication?

 Know more about where to get this authentication, the process and the requirements here.
 (Cover yourself up and use a pair of shoes on your DFA appointment.
 Otherwise, you will be refused entry).